-U.S. Representative Bill Flores (R-TX) of Bryan discusses options for trying to improve Obamacare, the farm bill, and President Obama’s speech tactics, among other topics, during his weekly Washington update on The Infomaniacs, Wednesday, 4 December.
+U.S. Representative Bill Flores (R-TX) of Bryan discussed this week’s legislative plans, a possible legislative response to recent undercover videos of Planned Parenthood officials, last week’s shooting in Chattanooga, and more during his weekly Washington update on The Infomaniacs Wednesday, July 22.
 Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.